River 瑩瑩 Dandelion

 Note: In print material, please write my name with the Chinese characters, as written in publications: River 瑩瑩 Dandelion.
 Read aloud, my name is pronounced: “River Ying Dandelion.”

-River 瑩瑩 Dandelion is a practitioner of ancestral medicine through writing poetry, teaching, energy healing, and creating ceremony.
+River 瑩瑩 Dandelion (he, him, keoi 佢) walks with his ancestors.
+He is a practitioner of ancestral medicine through writing, teaching, energy healing, and creating ceremony.
 As a poet, he writes to connect with the unseen and unspoken so we can feel and heal.
-As a healer, he is a shamanic energy healing practitioner who helps clients move through transition and transformation.
-River also facilitates creative writing workshops, where participants connect with their own inner and collective power.
+As a shamanic energy healing practitioner, he guides people through transformation.
+Winner of the 2024 Lambda Literary Award for Exceptional New LGBTQ Writers, River is the author of remembering (y)our light, a debut chapbook on honoring matriarchs and ancestors across generations.

-Fellowships and Awards
+Select Fellowships and Awards

 2024 Headlands Center for the Arts Artist-in-Residence

-2024 Bread Loaf Environmental Writers’ Conference
+2024 Bread Loaf Environmental Writers’ Conference Poetry Scholar

 2023 Ruth Lilly and Dorothy Sargent Rosenberg Poetry Fellowship Finalist